Free music and movie series hosted by the Mt Adams Civic Association. Live music starts at 7:00 pm, the selected movie starts at dusk.

 Easter Egg hunt

-The weekend after Easter
+Saturday after Easter

 Location: Hinkle Magnolia Garden, Eden Park (across Martin Drive from the Krohn Conservatory)